Chihiro1998/Chihiro1998/README.md

       <h1 align="left">👋 🎀 Hi!
 There </h1>
       <h3>🎭 Who Am I?</h3>
       <p align="left">
         I started my career as a designer and later grew into a programmer.
-I hope to combine beauty and technology to design and develop user-friendly and cool applications.
-I am seeking co-op/intern now, feel free to contact me! 😀
+Just as the picture show ——— I hope the code I write can blossom like a flower, creating a visually stunning and organic experience.🌸😀
       </p>
       <ul>
         <li>🌱 <strong>Currently learning:</strong> Django, Microservices, Distributed Systems</li>